LRombaut/hiking_oracle/README.md

 # Data Pre-processing

 I gathered all the data myself from the signup list and event descriptions in my hiking group's WhatsApp chat.
 There are 155 hikes in the data between March 2022 and June 2026.
 I assigned each hike to a category based on the event description.
-I sourced historical weather data from MeteoStat.
+For privacy reasons the data are not provided in this repository.
+I sourced historical weather data from MeteoStat (2).

 I did some basic data quality control (data_preparation.R), and converted date and starting time of each hike from character strings to POSIXct format using the lubridate package.
 From the vector of datetimes I extracted year, month, day of the week and the number of weeks since the last hike.
 I recoded some predictors as binary indicator variables.
 Weeks since last hike and starting time remained as continuous predictors, both of which I centred and rescaled so that 1 unit is equivalent to 1 standard deviation.
 I removed hikes which had a signup number cap, leaving 124 hikes.
 I exported the resulting dataframe as an RDS file for easy access in all my subsequent analyses.